datagovuk/dgu-vagrant-puppet/README.md

     vagrant up
     vagrant ssh

-The prompt will change to show your terminal is connected to the virtual machine.
-All further steps are from this ssh session on the VM.
+The prompt will change to show your terminal is connected to the VM, you will be logged in as the vagrant user.
+All further steps are from this ssh session on the VM after you have changed your user to 'co' with:

+    sudo su
+    usermod -a -G admin co
+    su co

 ### Option 2: Fresh machine preparation